VijetaPriya47/Gitlab-Terraform-Provider/docs/data-sources/project.md

 ### Optional

 - `ci_default_git_depth` (Number) Default number of revisions for shallow cloning.
+- `ci_id_token_sub_claim_components` (List of String) Fields included in the sub claim of the ID Token.
+Accepts an array starting with project_path.
+The array might also include ref_type and ref.
+Defaults to ["project_path", "ref_type", "ref"].
+Introduced in GitLab 17.10.
 - `id` (String) The integer that uniquely identifies the project within the gitlab install.
 - `path_with_namespace` (String) The path of the repository with namespace.
 - `public_builds` (Boolean) If true, jobs can be viewed by non-project members.